wentingjiang2022/mda_kuleuven/README.md

 - **notebooks**: Includes Jupyter notebooks for data analysis, modeling, and visualization.
   - `data_exploration.ipynb`: Notebook exploring the dataset and visualizing key insights.
   - `data_processing_model.ipynb`: Notebook containing feature generataion and machine learning model development.
+  - `prepare_web_app_data.ipynb`: Notebook processing additional data to be used in the web app
-  - utils: a folder to store Python scripts for specific tasks or functions used in the project.
+  - `utils`: a folder to store Python scripts for specific tasks or functions used in the project.

 - **images**: Contains some highlighted images in the notebooks.
-  - `feature_importance.png`: Image showcasing what factors are important for the model.

 ## Installation

 The environment can be set using a `requirements.txt` file.